Email marketing is killer. It works. It’s awesome. You need to do it.

 For instance, a B2B company might use a subject line such as “How to Double Your Sales in Just 30 Minutes.”

-One of my highest open rates came from an email I sent asking for people’s help.
-I genuinely needed and wanted the response of my readers.
+One of our highest open rates came from an email we sent asking for people’s help.
+We genuinely needed and wanted the response of our readers.

-When I asked for readers’ help, it created an information gap between my request and the point of my request.
-Why did I need help?
+When we asked for readers’ help, it created an information gap between our request and the point of our request.
+Why did we need help?
 The result was an insane level of open rates.

 I’ve seen other great marketers do the same thing.
-Jayson DeMers, for example, created this email subject line that caught my attention:
+Jayson DeMers, for example, created this email subject line that caught our attention:

 He even used a smiley face.